I love to see other people making Hypertufa Pots.

 See YouTube under Hypertufa: How to Make a Planter

 Let me know what you think in the comments.
-And please visit the Facebook Page and leave me some photos of yours.
-I would be glad to feature you on my page!
+And please visit The Hypertufa Gardener Group Page and leave me some photos of yours.
+I would be glad to share your creations with everyone!

 Hi, I am Kim and thank you so much for visiting my magazine!
 I am a gardener and a hypertufa maker.
 If you came here to learn about hypertufa, I have a lot of information.
 But I also write about flower gardening and using succulents which are great drought-tolerant plants.